 The advantages of 1440p

 Simply put there are more pixels, and as a result, the image is crisper and more detailed when compared to 1080p.
 As an example, let’s assume you’re running a 1080p monitor right now.
-Now, take the last game you played in 1080p at 144hz, but imagine it much crisper looking and way more detailed.
-That’s 1440p.
+Now, take the last game you played in 1080p at 144hz, but imagine it much crisper looking and with way more fine details.
+That’s basically the difference between 1080p and 1440p.

-1440p provides more pixels so it has more real estate to convey the graphical image.
-This provides more detail but can also improve gameplay.
+The higher pixel count of 1440p not only provides more detail, but can also improve your gameplay if not just slightly.
 For instance, if you’re aiming down a sniper scope in Battlefield 1 and you’re trying to get a headshot, then there are more pixels to aim at.
-At 1080p the head of the target might be represented by 5 pixels, whereas at 1440p it would be represented by 10 pixels.
+If in 1080p the head of your target is represented by 5 pixels, in 1440p it would be represented by 10 pixels.

 1440p monitors that run at 144Hz

-Currently, these are the 4 best options that I would suggest looking at.
-Yes, there are more options available, but these 4 are all tried, tested, and true.
+Currently, these are the 4 best 1440p monitors that I would suggest looking at.
+There are definitely more options available, but these 4 are all tried, tested, and true.

 - Acer XG270HU w/ AMD FreeSync